 Soy milk has always seemed like the most milk-like to me, so it's no wonder I was a fan of the texture of this yogurt.
 But despite loving other Silk products (they're sitting in my fridge as we speak!), I'm not a big fan of this yogurt.
 Maybe the company's oat milk and almond milk varieties are better picks.

-What a RD thinks of soy milk: “Soy is a complete protein source, which means it contains all the essential amino acids.
-It’s one of the higher-protein options for alternative milks.
-A cup of soy milk can contain up to around 9 grams of protein.
-Many soy milks are fortified with vitamins and minerals, and so you can get about 30 percent of the daily value for vitamin D and 30 percent of the daily value for calcium per cup.” —Amy Gorin
+What a RD thinks of soy milk: "Soy is a complete protein source, which means it contains all the essential amino acids.
+It’s one of the best high-protein milk alternatives.
+A cup of soy milk can contain up to around nine grams of protein.
+Many soy milks are fortified with vitamins and minerals, and so you can get about 30 percent of the daily value for vitamin D and 30 percent of the daily value for calcium per cup," Gorin says.

 - Flavor: Strawberry